Teen Service Hours

 • You can do more than one bookstagram (up to 3) but each one submitted must be about a different YA book.
 Each Bookstagram must also be on different items than your Write Ups and/or Your Pick Videos, if you choose to do those options as well.

-• Be sure that you include your name, grade, and which service hour program you are submitting work for (in this case Bookstagrams) in every email you send us.
+• Be sure that you include your full name (first and last), grade, and which service hour program you are submitting work for (in this case Bookstagrams) in every email you send us.
 (It’s like making sure your name is on your paper for school before turning it in.)
 If you do not have your name on your work, you will not receive credit for it.
 Do not add this information to the subject line of the email.
 Please add it to the actual body of the email.

 • See the photos below for some bookstagram photo inspiration.